Bill Cosby sexual assault cases: Rescinding of honorary degrees

-Many academic institutions have rescinded honorary degrees they awarded to Cosby.
-Most of them cited Cosby's 2005 deposition.
+Many academic institutions rescinded honorary degrees awarded to Cosby.
+Most cited Cosby's 2005 deposition.
 Several of these institutions had never rescinded an honorary degree before, or only once before.

-Fordham University rescinded Cosby's honorary degree, making it the university's first in history.
+Fordham University rescinded Cosby's honorary degree, a first in the university's history.
 Fordham said "The University has taken this extraordinary step in light of Mr. Cosby's now-public court depositions that confirm many of the allegations made against him by numerous women" and that "Mr. Cosby was willing to drug and rape women for his sexual gratification, and further damage those same women's reputations and careers to obscure his guilt, hurt not only his victims, but all women, and is beyond the pale."
-The next day Cosby's attorney John P. Schmitt sent a letter to Fordham University calling its statement "so irresponsible as to shock the conscience", and saying "The mischaracterization of Mr. Cosby's testimony is so egregious that one can only conclude that it was written by one either unfamiliar with the testimony or determined deliberately to misrepresent Mr. Cosby's words."
-Schmitt criticized the university for an apparent effort to lend "gratuituous support" to defamation suits pending against Cosby, citing what he called the school's unfounded claim that the entertainer has a "longtime strategy of denigrating the reputations of women who accused him of such actions".
+The next day Cosby's attorney John P. Schmitt sent a letter to Fordham University calling its statement "so irresponsible as to shock the conscience" and saying "The mischaracterization of Mr. Cosby's testimony is so egregious that one can only conclude that it was written by one either unfamiliar with the testimony or determined deliberately to misrepresent Mr. Cosby's words."
+Schmitt criticized the university for an apparent effort to lend "gratuitous support" to defamation suits pending against Cosby, citing what he called the school's unfounded claim that the entertainer has a "longtime strategy of denigrating the reputations of women who accused him of such actions".

-Also rescinding degrees were Marquette University, the University of San Francisco, Brown University, Baylor University, Lehigh University, Goucher College, Tufts University, Franklin & Marshall College, Amherst College, Springfield College, Muhlenberg College, Drexel University, Bryant University, The University of Pittsburgh, Drew University, California State University, City University of New York, Swarthmore College, Boston University, Occidental College, Oberlin College, Haverford College, University of Pennsylvania, Wilkes University, and Yale University.
+Also rescinding degrees were Amherst College, Baylor University, Boston University, Brown University, Bryant University, California State University, City University of New York, Drew University, Drexel University, Franklin & Marshall College, Goucher College, Haverford College, Lehigh University, Marquette University, Muhlenberg College, Oberlin College, Occidental College, Springfield College, Swarthmore College, Tufts University, the University of Pennsylvania, the University of Pittsburgh, the University of San Francisco, Wilkes University, and Yale University.